anam-tabassum64/NEWSR/README.md

 ### 6. Open a Pull Request

-Suggestions, improvements, and feedback are welcome.
+Suggestions and improvements are encouraged.

 ---

 # 📄 License

-This project is licensed under the **MIT License**.
+This project is licensed under the MIT License.

 ---